tasha-2000/Spotify-Soul-Recommender/README.md

 getFeatures.CreateLibrary(sp, 'track_ids.txt', 'track_processing_progress.txt')
 ```
 ### WARNING:
 You may encounter multiple rate limit errors from the Spotify Client.
-If this happens wait around 24 hours before running that section of `app.py` again.
+If this happens, wait around 24 hours before running that section of `app.py` again.
-`getFeatures.py` keeps track of where it last stopped before the error so it will pick up from where it left off.
+`getFeatures.py` keeps track of where it last stopped before the error, so it will pick up from where it left off.
 `getFeatures.py` has also implemented a wait time of around 30 seconds between processing each batch of track IDs.
-track IDs are processed in batches of 100 to help with the ratelimit issue.
+Track IDs are processed in batches of 100 to help with the rate limit issue.

 ### Sample Output
 ![Alt Text](./ImagesJupyterNotebook/SpotifyResults.PNG)